PaulRps7/US-Stock-Symbols/README.md

-# US-Stock-Symbols
+# US Stock Symbols

 An aggregation of current US Stock Symbols in `json` and `txt` formats.

-Updated nightly at midnight, Eastern.
+Updated daily at midnight, EST.
 ## Exchanges Available:

 - NASDAQ